 Slave replicas automatically forward write requests to the master replica in a cluster.
 Because slaves have read-only access to the underlying Berkeley DB infrastructure, only the master can make updates to the database.
-This feature works as follows: When a replicated server starts up, it loads the request_forwarder plug-in.
-2. When the client invokes on the server, the request_forwarder plug-in checks if it should forward the operation, and where to forward it to.
-The server programmer indicates which operations are write operations using an API.
-If the server is running as a slave, it tries to forward any write operations to the master.
+This feature works as follows:

+- When a replicated server starts up, it loads the request_forwarder plug-in. - When the client invokes on the server, the request_forwarder plug-in checks if it should forward the operation, and where to forward it to.
+The server programmer indicates which operations are write operations using an API. - If the server is running as a slave, it tries to forward any write operations to the master.
 If no master is available, an exception is thrown to the client, indicating that the operation cannot be processed.

 Because the forwarding works as an interceptor within a plug-in, there is minimal code impact to the user.
 No servant code is impacted.
-For detail on how to configure request forwarding, see "Specifying your orb_plugins list" on page 175.
-You can configure all the necessary settings in an artix.cfg file (see "Configuring Persistent Services for High Availability" on page 174).
-Replication is supported for C++ and JAX-RPC service development, and by the Artix locator (see "Configuring Locator High Availability" on page 178).
+For details on how to configure request forwarding, see "Specifying your orb_plugins list" on page 187.